 Sandakphu Trek Cost

 Your travel cost depends on 3 factors.
 Duration of your tour, Group size, and services are taken.
-If you are planning a trek on your own and traveling in a group of 5 / 6 people, your cost may be lower than when taking the service of organized trekking company like us.
-We offer full-service treks where there are porters and guide and other team members involved.
+If you are planning a trek on your own and travelling in a group of 5 / 6 people, your cost may be lower than when taking the service of an organized trekking company like us.
+We offer full-service treks where there are porters and guides and other team members involved.
 A budget can be given according to your group size and specific requirement once you get in touch with our helpdesk team.